mtzgroup/tcparse/README.md

   computed = parse_computed_props("/path/to/tc.out", "terachem")
   ```

-- The `computed` object will be a `SinglePointComputedProperties` object.
+- The `computed` object will be a `SinglePointComputedProps` object.
 Run `dir(computed)` inside a Python interpreter to see the various values you can access.
 A few prominent values are shown here as an example:

   ```python
   from qcparse import parse_computed_props